 Vesting and Benefit Provisions - The vesting and benefit provisions for PERS are set by N.J.S.A.
 43:15A and 43.3B, and N.J.S.A.
 18A:6C for TPAF.
 All benefits vest after eight to ten years of service, except for medical benefits that vest after 25 years of service.
-Retirement benefits for age and service are available at age 60 and are generally determined to be 1/60 of the final average salary for each year of service prior to retirement (or highest three years' compensation if other than the final three years).
-Members may seek early retirement after achieving 25 years of service credit or they may elect deferred retirement after achieving 25 years of service credit or they may elect deferred retirement after the member attains normal retirement age.
+Retirement benefits for age and service are available at age 60 and are generally determined to be 1/60 of the final average salary for each year of service credit, as defined.
+Final average salary equals the average salary for the final three years of service prior to retirement (or highest three years' compensation if other than the final three years).
+Members may seek early retirement after achieving 25 years of service credit or they may elect deferred retirement after achieving eight to ten years of service in which case benefits would begin the first day of the month after the member attains normal retirement age.
 The TPAF and PERS provides for specified medical benefits for members who retire after achieving 25 years of qualified service, as defined, or under the disability provisions of the System.